-Distance Learning and Hybrid Courses – Canvas course shells for the new semester are uploaded automatically several weeks before the semester begins.
+Canvas Course Shells – Canvas course shells for the new semester are uploaded automatically a couple of weeks before the semester begins.
 However, when your course shell appears in your account it is empty.
 You may import content yourself (often from an existing course from the previous semester) or you may submit an eLearning Support Request form and we will help you.

 Introduction – Make sure your course has, at a minimum, a published introduction or homepage accessible to students at 8:00 a.m. on the first day of the semester.
-This goes for all course types (companion, hybrid, and distance learning).
-Canvas is used by so many students now that it is wise to have something available to those enrolled in any Canvas course on the first hour and day of the new semester.
-If you are teaching a hybrid course and will not meet with your students until later in the week, tell them so.
-If you use Canvas as a companion website, welcome your students to your class and explain how Canvas will be used.
+Students access Canvas on the first day of the semester so any information you can provide will be helpful.
 This best practice will put your students at ease and minimize confusion on the first day of the semester.

 Syllabus – Upload or update your syllabus for the new semester.
 You may use the syllabus tool in Canvas or upload a separate pdf file and include it in your Course Information Module.

 Dates – Set/adjust all course and assignment due dates.
 This is especially important as Canvas will place these items on the course calendar automatically.
 Course beginning and ending dates are set by the college and not by the instructor.
 Remember, student access to Canvas opens at 8:00 a.m. on the first day of the semester.
-Also, while students may access to their Canvas course beyond the last day of the semester, all course activity (assignments, exams, etc.) should not extend beyond 11:59 p.m. on the last day of the semester/session without the assignment of an Incomplete.
+Also, while students may access their Canvas course beyond the last day of the semester to view final grades, all course activity (assignments, quizzes, etc.) should not extend beyond 11:59 p.m. on the last day of the semester/session without the assignment of an Incomplete.

 Assignments – Organize the Assignments manager and check final grade calculations.